Vivekanand-R/AI-Models/README.md

 IEA International Energy Agency | OECD Organization for Economic Cooperation and Development

-According to the IEA, buildings are responsible for nearly 40% of global energy-related CO₂ emissions.
+According to the IEA, **buildings are responsible for nearly 40% of global energy-related CO₂ emissions**.
 That’s MASSIVE.
 Climate Change right!